 Certificate in Archaeology

-Study the evolution of humanity by conducting anthropological research and fieldwork with Monmouth’s 18-credit Certificate in Archaeology.
-In this specialized certificate within the MA in Anthropology program, you will prepare for a career in archaeology by analyzing the physical artifacts of our past to help further our understanding of human culture.
-The distinctive curriculum allows you to learn directly from veteran faculty members with active professional networks as well as participate in diverse and extensive fieldwork, which may include:
+Develop skills in public and historical archaeology through Monmouth’s 18-credit Certificate in Archaeology.
+In this specialized certificate within the M.A. in Anthropology program, you will prepare for a career as a professional archaeologist or a museum/preservation professional by learning the methodological and substantive skills and approaches that define these fields.
+Our faculty members have particular strengths in historical archaeology and the pre-contact archaeology of the Northeast.
+Current research projects focus on conflict archaeology, the archaeology of slavery and freedom, and monuments and commemoration.
+We have active research projects in the Middle Atlantic Region and the Caribbean.
+The distinctive curriculum allows you to learn directly from veteran faculty members with active professional networks as well as participate in diverse and extensive fieldwork, or which may include:

 - presenting your research at regional and national academic conferences,

-Over the course of four core classes and two electives, you will participate in collaborative research projects and archaeological excavations.
+Through core courses and electives, you will participate in collaborative research projects and archaeological excavations.
 Our faculty of highly skilled practitioners works closely with students to conduct practical training, create fresh learning experiences, and prepare students for rewarding careers after graduation.

 Upon completion of the program, you will be prepared to pursue professional opportunities in areas such as cultural resource management, public archaeology, historic preservation, museum studies, and government agencies.